Hadleigh-Schwartz/social-opendatacam/cvat/README.md

 ### Annotating with CVAT
 Below is a step-by-step guide for using CVAT to annotate videos on your computer (once you have installed it).
 Check out the video here for a demonstration:

+1. Download Test-Task1.zip.
+Scroll up and click Test-Task1.zip.
+At the next page, click Download.
-1. Open a terminal and enter the following commands, one by one:
+2. Open a terminal and enter the following commands, one by one:
   ```
   cd ~/cvat